DioKiriie/LinMan/readme.txt

-LinMan is a Linux Game and Modding Manager.
+LinMan is a Linux Game Library and Modding Manager.

 Current state:
 Active development of UX/UI.